Museum Kedaton Sultan Ternate

-The Museum Kedaton Sultan Ternate (Palace of the Sultan of Ternate Museum) is a museum of relics from the era of the Sultanate of Ternate.
-The museum is located in the Village of Soa-sio, North Ternate, Ternate, North Maluku, Indonesia.
+The Museum Kedaton Sultan Ternate (Palace of the Sultan of Ternate Museum) is a museum in the village of Soa-sio, North Ternate, Ternate, North Maluku, Indonesia.
+It is a museum of relics from the era of the Sultanate of Ternate, and is based in the palace built in 1813 by Sultan Muhammad Ali, who ruled from 1807 to 1821.

 History

 Museum Kedaton Sultan of Ternate is a 1500 square meter building situated on 1.5 acres of land, commissioned on 24 November 1813 by Sultan Muhammad Ali.
 It was built by a Chinese architect as a palace for the Sultan.
 The palace was handed over to the Indonesian Ministry of Education and Culture in 1981 and was inaugurated as a museum in 1982, though it still functions as a residence for the Sultan.
+The palace itself, known as a kadaton or keraton has an area of 44,560m².
+Also in the palace complex are the Grand Mosque (Sigi Lamo), Meeting Room and Court (Ngara Lamo), and the pier or harbour (Dodoku Ali).

+Collections

+The museum contains a number of items illustrating the geology, history, technology and art of the region.
+The museum holds the ornate golden throne of the Sultanate of Ternate, alongside a number of precious gemstones and jewellery pieces.

+Of particular interest is the crown of the Sultanate, which despite being over 500 years old, contains human hair which continues to grow.
+A special hair cutting ceremony is held for the crown every year on the festival of Eid-al-Adha.